yueyue4737/EC601A2MiniProject2/readme.md

 State of the art of unsupervised learning and where it is being currently used: Snorkel
 =======
-Sprint1: Choose the Topic
+Sprint1: Unsupervised Learning
 =======
-### Why this topic?
-<p> It will help me focus on the term project. <p>

 ### What is unsupervised learning?
 <p> Unsupervised learning is about data without labeling.
 The main shortcoming of our topic is that not all of us strictly say about unsupervised learning. <p>

 ### Where can I use snorkel in the course?
 <p> Starting from images, and them we will know whether the topic is good for the natural language or not. <p>

-Sprint2: Report:Snorkel
+Sprint2: Individual Report:Snorkel
 ======

 ### Introduction to the topic